Case against ex-detective tossed due to prosecutor’s conduct

 The Manhattan District Attorney’s office also said it was demoting the prosecutor who handled the case, which had accused ex-detective Joseph Franco of lying about witnessing drug deals.
 Because of the charges, hundreds of drug cases he’d worked were dismissed in the last few years because prosecutors disavowed them.

 “New Yorkers must know that law enforcement, including prosecutors, are acting with the utmost integrity.
-We hold ourselves accountable to that standard,” Manhattan DA’s office spokesperson Douglas Cohen said in a statement.
+We hold ourselves accountable to that standard,” Manhattan DA’s office spokesperson Doug Cohen said in a statement.

 It said evidence disclosure in the case “violated our discovery requirements.”
 Discovery is a legal term for documents and other material that prosecutors are legally bound to share with defendants’ attorneys so they can prepare their clients’ response.

 The statement didn’t detail what evidence had been improperly held back, and the case was sealed upon dismissal.
-A request for comment was sent to Franco’s attorney, Howard Tanner, who told local media in statements that the DA’s office had engaged in “repeated withholding and destruction of evidence, misrepresentations on the record and other ethical violations.”
+A request for comment was sent to Franco’s attorney, Howard Tanner.

+He told local media in statements that the DA’s office had engaged in “repeated withholding and destruction of evidence, misrepresentations on the record and other ethical violations.”

 “But how does he get his reputation back?” asked Tanner, who said his client had never done anything wrong during his decorated 20-year police career.
+It ended in a 2020 firing after his indictment the prior year.

 During the trial, prosecutors said video contradicted Franco’s claims to have seen illegal drug sales on several occasions.
 Tanner said the former detective might have flubbed some location details but didn’t deliberately lie and was “on trial for doing his job.”